-Extending along the spectacular north-west Kimberley coast from just south of Yampi to just north of the Prince Regent River, Dambimangari country includes some of the highest priority land for conservation in Australia.
-It includes a large proportion of the only area on the continent to have suffered no animal extinctions since European settlement, and is home to a suite of threatened and culturally significant species.
+Dambimangari (Dam-bee-man-gad-dee) Country, home of the Worrorra People, encompasses a vast area of Land and Sea Country that stretches along the spectacular west coast of the Kimberley region of north-western Australia, from just south of Yampi Peninsula to just north of the Prince Regent River.
+Dambimangari Country is an area of breathtaking beauty and high conservation value, covering part of the only area on the continent to have suffered no animal extinctions since European settlement and is home to a suite of threatened and culturally significant species.

-DAC and AWC have developed an innovative partnership under which AWC helps deliver management of 800,000 hectares, consistent with the Dambimangari Healthy Country Plan.
-The partnership builds on an existing relationship working together at Yampi Sound Training Area, which is also part of the traditional lands of the Dambimangari.
-The partnership is the first of its kind between a non-government conservation organisation and an indigenous community – distinguished by the fact that it generates income for DAC (as well as other socio-economic benefits), while also delivering measurable conservation outcomes.
+DAC and AWC have developed an innovative partnership working together to carry out conservation and land management programs across 800,000 hectares of Dambimangari Country (the Dambimangari Partnership Area).
+These programs support the implementation of the Dambimangari Healthy Country Plan and uphold AWC’s mission.
+The partnership builds on an existing relationship working together at Yampi Sound Training Area, which is also part of the traditional lands of the Dambimangari People.
+The partnership is the first of its kind between a non-government conservation organisation and an indigenous community – distinguished by the fact that it generates income for DAC (as well as other socio-economic benefits), provides training opportunities for Dambimangari Rangers, facilitates training opportunities and two-way learning, and all while delivering measurable conservation outcomes.

-Dambimangari country is an area of international significance for conservation.
-Covering 800,000 hectares, the landscape features more than 3,000 kilometres of Australia’s most spectacular coastline, from dramatic sandstone cliffs that plunge into the ocean to low sandy beaches that host important sea turtle populations.
+Dambimangari Partnership Area is an area of international significance for conservation.
+Covering 800,000 hectares, the landscape features more than 3,000 kilometres of Australia’s most spectacular coastline, from dramatic sandstone cliffs that plunge into the ocean, to low sandy beaches that host important sea turtle populations.

 Pristine creeks and rivers, freshwater wetlands and rolling savanna woodlands interrupted by rainforest patches provide a diverse mix of habitats.
-It is a landscape of immense cultural significance to Dambimangari, who have lived here for thousands of years.
+It is a landscape of immense cultural significance to Worrorra People who have lived here since time immemorial.

 Across the Kimberley, the major threats to wildlife are predation by feral cats, the impacts of feral herbivores (cattle, horses, donkeys, and pigs), and intense, widespread wildfires that occur in the late dry season.
-In some parts of the Dambimangari partnership area, the extremely rugged, rocky terrain prevents incursion by cattle and other feral herbivores.
+In some parts of the Dambimangari Partnership Area, the extremely rugged, rocky terrain prevents incursion by cattle and other feral herbivores.
 The complexity of the landscape may also help moderate the impact of intense wildfires by affording protection to pockets of vegetation.
-The ongoing incursion of Cane toads into the Kimberley presents an emerging threat to native predators like Northern Quolls, freshwater crocodiles, and large goannas and snakes – species which succumb to the toads toxins after ingesting them.
-Weeds present an issue in some areas, especially around human disturbance and along watercourses.
+The ongoing incursion of cane toads into the Kimberley presents an emerging threat to native predators like Wijingarra (Northern Quolls), Koyaya (Freshwater Crocodiles), Barndom (large goannas and snakes) – species which succumb to the toad’s toxins after ingesting them.
+Weeds present an issue in some areas, especially around human disturbance (e.g., coastal settlements) and along watercourses.

 AWC’s Charnley River-Artesian Range Wildlife Sanctuary protects a vitally important population of the Golden-backed Tree-rat.